linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 18.08.2022 (announcement Adseasy)
+- We started a little experiment on **Adseasy**.
+- The page will be in edit mode for the next 60 minutes.

 ### 18.08.2022 (announcement Grown)
-- I am very proud to be able to announce here today that #Grown is finally operational. 🧡📂
+- I am very proud to be able to announce here today that **Grown** is finally operational. 🧡📂
 - The platform passed our hard court test and we test everything and every function. ✅📱

 ### 18.08.2022 (announcement Grown)